-This intake meets mostly on Saturdays, starting in the morning at 9am and finishing your day by 6pm.
+This intake meets once per month on Saturday and Sunday, starting in the morning at 8:15am and finishing your day by 5pm.

 Cost and Payment Plans will be supplied on application.

 Our style and philosophy.

 Our Yoga Teacher Training course recognises the depth, breadth and ever-evolving nature of a 5,000 year-old tradition.
 Yoga is currently experiencing tremendous growth in popularity that has instigated an evolution, not only of how it’s practiced, but how teachers are taught.
 This includes the integration of several western fields of study, including physiology and anatomy, which brings a new dimension to the tradition.